Repair-Democracy/Website/docs/index.md

 ## Our Project
 ### Because democracy can't repair itself, we need to speak, vote, and resist.
-As part of this work we created a t-shirt to raise funds for the [ACLU][aclu].
-The ACLU has been a steadfast defender of the rights of all Americans for decades through litigation and education.
+As a first project, we created this t-shirt to raise funds for the [ACLU][aclu], a steadfast defender of the rights of all Americans for decades through litigation and education.

 Their work today includes defending the rights of immigrants and LGBTQIA2S+ people, restoring an independent judiciary, fighting for racial justice and women’s health care, and protecting the First Amendment.